bighill/experiment__binaural/README.md

 - Anti-aging: cortisol reduction/DHEA increase
 - Access to the unconscious mind

-## Todo
+## Project

-TODO strongly consider managing state through dexie
+NOTE strongly consider managing state through dexie

-TODO mobile-first layout
+- possibly two versions of the audio engine
+- one as-is via hooks and another via indexeddb
+- react router to nav between them

-TODO visual pulse that matches the beat, experiment
+NOTE maybe a visual pulse that matches the beat, experiment

+TODO refactor UI

 - research by hacking at these